SuffolkLITLab/EfileProxyServer/docs/tyler_codes.md

 ## Location Level Codes

-These codes aren't available system-wide, but only depend of the location/court that the user is interacting with.
+These codes aren't available system-wide, but depend on the location/court that the user is interacting with.

 ### Service Type